-This rich and delicious, Gluten-Free Chocolate Zucchini Cake, with a divine, soft texture, is so good that it doesn’t even need a frosting or glaze.
+Gluten-Free Chocolate Zucchini Bundt Cake is rich, delicious and has a divine, soft texture.
+It’s so good that it doesn’t even need a frosting or glaze.
 It’s perfect as is!Do zucchini breads and cakes taste like zucchini?

 Nope, not really — but, here’s the deal, zucchini is naturally moist and in many ways it’s similar to oil in its baking characteristics, so it makes for a moist, luscious cake!